Toulouse–Blagnac Airport: Runways

 The airport is at an elevation of 499 ft above mean sea level.
 It has two asphalt-paved runways: 14R/32L is 3500 × 45 m and 14L/32R is 3000 × 45 m.

+Airbus and ATR facilities

-A Concorde formerly operated by Air France with the registration F-BVFC is preserved at the Aeroscopia Museum near the airport.
-Airbus and ATR utilize runway 32L/14R for flight testing and delivery flights, while runway 32R/14L is used by commercial flights coming in to Toulouse (Airbus also uses this runway for formation flights).
+Airbus and ATR manufacture aircraft at nearby facilities and test them from the airport.
+Both utilize runway 32L/14R for flight testing and delivery flights, while runway 32R/14L is used by commercial flights coming in to Toulouse.
+Airbus also uses this runway for formation flights.
 Also, the Airbus Delivery Center is on the runway 32L/14R side.

 Ownership

 Toulouse–Blagnac Airport SA is a limited liability company; the share capital is €148,000 and it has authority to operate the airport until 2046 under a franchise agreement awarded by the French government.
 The current CEO is Philippe Crébassa.

 Airlines and destinations

 Passenger

 The following airlines operate regular scheduled and charter flights to and from Toulouse: